 INFORMATION IN ENGLISH

 The German tenor Knut Schoch studied singing in Hamburg with Wilfried Jochens and Alan Speer, completing his studies by attending varoius master-classes.
 He still gets coaching by Margreet Honig, his teacher since 2005, as well as continuing education in several subjects connected to singing, vocal education, and background.

-His large repertoire extends from medieval works to the premières of contemporary pieces and includes oratorios, chamber music, Lieder and Baroque and Classical Operas (e.g. by Monteverdi, Keiser, Campra, Mozart etc.).
+His huge repertoire extends from medieval works to the premières of contemporary pieces and includes oratorios, chamber music, Lieder and Baroque and Classical Operas (e.g. by Monteverdi, Keiser, Campra, Mozart etc.).

 Knut Schoch is known in the European early music scene as one of the leading young tenors.
 His concentration on text in this genre gives him the optimal advantage for the classical and romantic song repertoire, which he performed successfully all over the world: Together with the guitarist Carsten Linck he recorded Schubert’s „Schöne Müllerin“ and early 19th century guitar songs, he presented the well-known Schubert song cycles with Eckart Begemann as well as Ludger Rémy on fortepiano and performed Lied repertoire from Schubert to Liszt with Mathias Weber on his Érard fortepiano.
-Together with Johannes Debus and Henning Lucius (piano) he has for more than fifteen years been creating exceptional Lied programmes and has also been greatly inspired through his work with Norman Shetler.
+Together with Johannes Debus and Henning Lucius and other pianists, he has for more than twenty years been creating exceptional Lied programmes and has also been greatly inspired through his intensive work with Norman Shetler.